datacarpentry/astronomy-python/episodes/03-motion.md

 That might seem like a strange thing to do, but here's the motivation:

-* Because the stars in GD-1 are so far away, the distance estimates we get from Gaia, which are based on parallax, are not very precise.
+* Because the stars in GD-1 are so far away, parallaxes measured by Gaia are negligible, making the distance estimates unreliable.
 So we replace them with our current best estimate of the mean distance to GD-1, about 8 kpc.
 See [Koposov, Rix, and Hogg, 2010](https://ui.adsabs.harvard.edu/abs/2010ApJ...712..260K/abstract).